 Over 380 billion plastic bags are used in the U.S. every year, according to the Environmental Protection Agency (EPA).

 But what happens to them when they get thrown away?
 While we might think that throwing them in the trash is the end of the story; it’s actually just the beginning of the problems plastic bags cause, on a global scale.

-Here’s why we need to stop producing and using plastic bags.
+Here’s why we need to stop producing and stop using plastic bags.